LinkedInk/OTOT-A2-A3/demo/a2/README.md

 > randomly generated strings and are non-deterministic by design.
 > Their labels are a consistent way to identify them and use them.
 > You will see this pattern in Service and Ingress objects soon.

+Create the Deployment by running the following command:
+`kubectl apply -f <your new manifest file>`
+Delete with:
+`kubectl delete -f <your new manifest file>`

 You can verify if your Deployment is running fine with command
 `kubectl get deployment/backend --watch`, e.g.